HONCHÔ NIJÛSHIKÔ

 --> A dedicated summary: "Shingen Yakata"

-The mansion of Takeda Shingen, the ritual suicide of Katsuyori.
-The Shôgun is assassinated and the top warlords Takeda Shingen and Nagao Kenshin have been ordered to find the assassin.
+The curtain opens in the mansion of Takeda Shingen.
+The Shôgun has been assassinated and the top warlords Takeda Shingen and Nagao Kenshin have been ordered to find the assassin.
 Even though they are bitter rivals, in a political marriage, Takeda Shingen’s son Katsuyori has long been betrothed to marry Princess Yaegaki, the daughter of Nagao Kenshin.
 Shingen’s son Katsuyori is blind and must die by ritual suicide if Shingen is unable to find the assassin of the Shôgun.
 Eventually he dies, but as it turns out, the Katsuyori that dies is an imposter, substituted as a child by a villain trying to take over Shingen’s clan.
 Nureginu, a lady-in-waiting who is the only one to truly love the false Katsuyori, mourns this false Katsuyori.
 The real Katsuyori has lived as a humble gardener and Shingen sends Katsuyori and Nureginu to sneak into the mansion of Nagao Kenshin to recover a precious helmet that is a treasure of Shingen’s clan.

 Digging up the Bamboo Shoots